radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 As MS-CHAP can be trivially broken by an observer, this document therefore mandates that MS-CHAP or MS-CHAPv2 authentication data carried in RADIUS MUST NOT be sent in situations where the that data is visible to an observer.
 MS-CHAP or MS-CHAPv2 authentication data MUST NOT be sent over RADIUS/UDP or RADIUS/TCP.

-As MS-CHAP offers no practical benefits over PAP and has many downsides, MS-CHAP authentication SHOULD NOT be used even when the transport protocol is secure, as with IPSec or RADIUS over TLS.
+As MS-CHAP offers no practical benefits over PAP and has many downsides, MS-CHAP authentication SHOULD NOT be used even when the transport protocol is secure, as with IPsec or RADIUS over TLS.

 Existing RADIUS client implementations SHOULD deprecate the use of MS-CHAPv1 and MS-CHAPv2.
 Clients SHOULD forbid new configurations from enabling MS-CHAP authentication.
 New RADIUS clients MUST NOT implement the attributes used for MS-CHAPv1 and MS-CHAPv2 authentication (MS-CHAP-Challenge and MS-CHAP-Response).